senushidinara/VDrop/README.md

 ### ASCII Blueprints 🎨
 <details>
-<summary><strong>CLICK TO EXPAND</strong></summary>
+<summary><strong>CLICK TO REVEAL: The "Hacker Deck" Schematics... 🖥️</strong></summary>
 <br/>

-Here are the retro-futuristic, "hacker-deck" blueprints for the VultraDrop lifeform.
+Here are the retro-futuristic blueprints for the VultraDrop lifeform.

 #### 🧬 The VultraDrop Organism: A Conceptual Anatomy